JVMartin/cs300-protocol/README.md

-CS300 Raspberry Pi Protocol v0.1
+TauNet Protocol v0.1
 ================================
-A protocol for our Raspberry Pi distributed messaging network.
+TauNet is a Raspberry Pi based distributed messaging network.

 Table of Contents
 -----------------